 As she leaves, she pauses at the door to ask who he is.
 “He’s not bad,” Pete assures her.
 “He’s doing this,” she says, then leaves.

-Later, Ginsberg interrupts Don in his office to bounce an idea off him.
+Later, Ginsberg interrupts Don in his office to give him an idea.
 “I know I’m not a manager,” Ginsberg says.
 “But it’s hard to get things done with you in another room.”
 “Well, I have the opposite feeling,” Don says.
 “Permission to speak freely,” Ginsberg says.
 “What?”
 Don is frustrated by him, but it’s a funny scene that builds to a breakthrough.

 Ginsberg can’t quit thinking about the mistress angle, and he drops a line on Don.
 “Jaguar, at last, something beautiful you can truly own.”
 Don takes a beat, closes his eyes, and sighs a sigh of relief, signifying that, at last, the words have been found on which the campaign will be built.
 Don’s relief is palpable.

-During their conversation, Freddie gives her a ton of sound advice, reminding her finally that if Don were sitting where he sits and isn’t the subject of the discussion, he’d tell her the same thing – make your move.
+During their conversation, Freddie gives her a lot of sound advice, finally reminding her that if Don were sitting where he sits and wasn’t the subject of the discussion, he’d tell her the same thing—make your move.

 This is hard for Peggy to digest, and as she backs away from the idea, he gets her.
 “You let him know you’re not some secretary from Brooklyn dying to help out.”
 That line seals the deal because it’s so true, at least from Peggy’s perspective.
 He tags the scene by reminding Peggy that she can’t get mad if he goes after the job once it’s vacant.

 The night before the pitch, Pete visits Don as he’s wrapping up at the office.
 Pete compliments Don on the tagline.
-Pete being Pete, he’s got a hidden agenda, and we soon see what it is when he tells Don that all impediments have been removed and will all boil down to the pitch.
-Pete means, “Hey, Don, I’ve Don the hard work; now you just go in there and say your magic words.”
+Pete, being Pete, has a hidden agenda, and we soon see what it is when he tells Don that all impediments have been removed and will all boil down to the pitch.
+Pete means, “Hey, Don, I’ve Done the hard work; now you just go in there and say your magic words.”

 This doesn’t sit well with Don, and as he leaves, he tells Pete that he doesn’t want it this way.
 Pete couldn’t be happier.